-Shipping Containers; 8 Weird and Wonderful Facts
+Sea Containers: 8 Weird and Wonderful Facts

-July 19, 2018- There are currently 17 million shipping containers in circulation around the world, five million of which are in active transit.
+July 19, 2018- 5 million sea containers are in active transit.

 Until 1995, Taiwan, Hong Kong, Japan, Korea, and most of Europe were producing their shipping containers in Mainland China.
-Since 1996, CIMC is the largest manufacturer of ISO containers in the world, and by 2017 China produced 82% of the entire world supply of ISO shipping containers
+Since 1996, CIMC is the largest manufacturer of ISO containers in the world, and by 2017 China produced 82% of the entire world supply of ISO sea containers

 He was a transport entrepreneur who developed the modern intermodal-shipping container, which revolutionized transport and international trade in the second half of the twentieth century.
 Containerization led to a significant reduction in the cost of freight transportation by eliminating the need for repeated handling of individual pieces of cargo, and also improved reliability, reduced cargo theft, and cut inventory costs by

-- Approximately 10,000 shipping containers are lost at sea every year the equivalent to one per hour.
+- Approximately 10,000 shipping containers are lost at sea every year; the equivalent to one per hour.

 Right now, as you read this, there are five or six million shipping containers on enormous cargo ships sailing across the world’s oceans.
 And about every hour, on average, one is falling overboard never to be seen again.
 It’s estimated that 10,000 of these large containers are lost at sea each year.